|

 View the DSC Curriculum

-Earning the Deaf Studies Certificate does not qualify you to become a certified ASL Interpreter.
-An Associate of Applied Science degree in Interpreter Training is required to become an ASL Interpreter.
+Earning the Deaf Studies Certificate does not qualify you to become a sign language interpreter.
+An Associate of Applied Science degree in Interpreter Training is required to achieve this professional status.

 Who uses a Deaf Studies Certificate?